Skip to Content

 All announcements from Odoo Partner Day DACH 2026

-- A permanent solution for automated bank data synchronisation is in development, and a workaround has been implemented in the meantime.
+• Bank feeds: A permanent solution for automated bank data synchronisation is in the works, with a temporary workaround keeping things running in the meantime.

 Native lines-of-code counter added to Odoo 20

-A native tool to track lines of code (LoC) is officially coming to Odoo.
-A recent GitHub commit from the R&D team revealed a new utility built to help developers and administrators instantly quantify custom modifications within their databases.
+A native tool to track lines of code (LoC) is coming to Odoo.
+A recent sneak peek from the R&D team revealed a new utility built to help developers and administrators quantify custom modifications within their databases.

-The update does not just display a raw number.
-It introduces a structured backend framework to isolate bespoke code lines from the standard core ecosystem systematically.
+The update introduces a structured backend framework to isolate custom code from the standard core ecosystem systematically.

 What to expect: